Security posture and compliance validation roadmap for Azure Stack

 Customers told us that compliance paperwork is a major frustration.
 To alleviate that, Azure Stack is going through a formal assessment with a 3PAO (3rd-Party Assessor Organization).
 The outcome of this effort will be documentation on how the Azure Stack infrastructure meets the applicable controls from several major compliance standards.
 Customers will be able to use this documentation to jump-start their certification process.
 For the first round of assessments, we are targeting the following standards: PCI-DSS and the CSA Cloud Control Matrix.
 The former addresses the payment card industry while the latter gives comprehensive mapping across multiple standards.

-It is important to clarify that Microsoft will not certify Azure Stack for those standards, except for Common Criteria, because several controls within those standards are the customer’s responsibility, that is, people- and process-related controls.
+It is important to clarify that Microsoft will not certify Azure Stack for those standards because several controls within those standards are the customer’s responsibility, that is, people- and process-related controls.
 Microsoft is formally validating that Azure Stack meets the applicable controls.
 As a result of this validation, Microsoft, via the 3PAO, will produce pre-compiled documentation that explains how Azure Stack meets the applicable controls.

 In the coming months, Azure Stack will continue to expand the portfolio of standards to validate against.
 The decision about which standard to prioritize will be based on customer demand.
 To express your preference about which standard Azure Stack should prioritize, please fill out this survey.